raulgomis/blog/_posts/2015-07-26-top-5-skills-for-software-engineers.md

 It states that most systems work best if they are kept simple rather than made complicated.
 Software development is one of the fields in which is very well applied.

-In the engineering field and specially in Software Engineering try not to reinvent the wheel and follow software patterns and architectural patterns that have been proven during years.
+In the engineering field and specially in Software Engineering try not to reinvent the wheel:

+- Follow software patterns that have been proven during years.
+- Reuse code from others and manage your priorities.
+I know that sometimes it will hurt your ego, but you will not develop in short time better frontend framework than AngularJS, based on the fact that they have a dedicated team of engineers at Google.
+Use their framework, or chose another you like, but please do not create your own framework when you just need to deliver a product to your customers.

 ### 2. Learn, learn, learn
 "Anyone who stops learning is old, whether at twenty or eighty.
 Anyone who keeps learning stays young."
 (Henry Ford).